talon-one/TalonOne.cs/docs/ManagementApi.md

             var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 1000) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional) var sort = sort_example;  // string | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
-This is due to performance limitations.  (optional) var profile = profile_example;  // string | Profile integration ID filter for sessions.
-Must be exact match. (optional) var state = state_example;  // string | Filter by sessions with this state.
+This is due to performance limitations.  (optional) var partialMatch = true;  // bool? | Enables partial matching for a single text search field.
+When enabled, the search term matches anywhere within the field value (case-insensitive).
+Minimum 3 characters required for partial matches; shorter inputs automatically fall back to exact match.  **Note:** Use with one of: `integrationId`, `profile`, `coupon`, `referral`, or `storeIntegrationId`. (optional)  (default to false) var profile = profile_example;  // string | Filter by sessions with this profile integration ID.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters). (optional) var state = state_example;  // string | Filter by sessions with this state.
 Must be exact match. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Only return events created before this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally. (optional) var coupon = coupon_example;  // string | Filter by sessions with this coupon.
-Must be exact match. (optional) var referral = referral_example;  // string | Filter by sessions with this referral.
-Must be exact match. (optional) var integrationId = integrationId_example;  // string | Filter by sessions with this integration ID.
-Must be exact match. (optional) var storeIntegrationId = storeIntegrationId_example;  // string | The integration ID of the store.
-You choose this ID when you create a store. (optional)
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters). (optional) var referral = referral_example;  // string | Filter by sessions with this referral.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters). (optional) var integrationId = integrationId_example;  // string | Filter by sessions with this integration ID.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters). (optional) var storeIntegrationId = storeIntegrationId_example;  // string | The integration ID of the store.
+You choose this ID when you create a store.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters). (optional)

             try
             {
                 // List Application sessions
-                InlineResponse20029 result = apiInstance.GetApplicationSessions(applicationId, pageSize, skip, sort, profile, state, createdBefore, createdAfter, coupon, referral, integrationId, storeIntegrationId);
+                InlineResponse20031 result = apiInstance.GetApplicationSessions(applicationId, pageSize, skip, sort, partialMatch, profile, state, createdBefore, createdAfter, coupon, referral, integrationId, storeIntegrationId);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)